 4-H is Extension’s youth development program, and the only youth organization based at land-grant universities.
 As a national program delivered by Extension units at more than 100 universities, 4-H necessitates a unique visual identity that is used alongside our local Extension logo.

-4-H personnel and programming associated with NC State, both on campus and in local centers, should utilize the guidelines and logos below when marketing their efforts.
+4-H personnel and programming associated with NC State, both on campus and in local centers, should utilize the resources below when marketing their efforts:

 When an external entity coordinates and develops programs in partnership with N.C.
 Cooperative Extension, treat the partner’s name and logo as you would the Extension logo.

 - Both logos should be comparable in size.

 - Avoid stacking logos on top of one another.

 - Opt instead for side-by-side placement or a peripheral location to the Extension logo that creates balance.

 Sponsors contribute goods, services or funding that help support Extension programming or services.
 Sponsors may be recognized in a variety of ways, not all of which involve using their logos.

 - If using sponsor logos, place them at the bottom of a page or in the credits, for example.
 Sponsor logos should be smaller than the Extension logo.